-- To be part of the decision process with regard to teaching and learning of ICT. - To take an active role in E-safety sessions, that are run throughout the year.
+- To take an active role in the learning of ICT at home and in school, primarily through the use of Office 365. - To be part of the decision process with regard to teaching and learning of ICT. - To take an active role in E-safety sessions, that are run throughout the year.